 Medical Grade Lasers

-Our laser is a Cynosure® Elite+™, one of the most advanced lasers on the market today for hair removal and spider vein removal.
+Our laser is a Cynosure® Elite+™, one of the most advanced lasers on the market today for hair removal sun damage and spider vein removal.
 It is a combination Nd:YAG and Alexandrite system which uses a concentrated beam of light that safely targets hair at the root leaving the surrounding skin intact.
-It can be fine-tuned to suit your skin and hair type for exceptional results and are safe for all skin tones
+It can be fine-tuned to suit your skin and hair type for exceptional results and is safe to use for all skin tones.

-During hair removal, the melanosome, which is the pigment in your hair follicle is targeted by the laser.
-By using highly specific settings, customised to your skin and hair type, we are able to destroy the follicle permanently and prevent further hair growth.
+During hair removal, the melanin, which is the pigment in your hair follicle is targeted by the laser.
+By using highly specific settings, customised to your skin and hair type, we can destroy the hair root permanently, instantly removing the hair, and preventing further growth.

-Our laser can also be used with highly specific protocols to eliminate unsightly spider veins and sun damage or pigmentation treatments.
-Both of these conditions can be successfully treated with the Alexandrite Laser.
+Our laser can also be used with highly specific protocols to eliminate unsightly spider veins, cherry angioma, sun damage or pigmentation treatments.
+All of these conditions can be successfully treated with the Alexandrite Laser.

-A small beam of light is selectively aimed at the target vessel which is coagulated and destroyed by the heat of the laser.
+A small beam of light is selectively aimed at the target hair or vessel which is coagulated and destroyed by the heat of the laser.
 Our cooling system is used to maximize comfort and prevent any damage to the epidermis.
-With enough time in between treatments and an individually designed removal plan, we are able to completely remove most unwanted hair, spider veins and pigmentation with minimal discomfort and no risk of scarring.
+With enough time in between treatments and an individually designed removal plan, we can completely remove most unwanted hair, spider veins and pigmentation with minimal discomfort and no risk of scarring.

-IPL devices are more commonly found in salons as the equipment is far cheaper.
+IPL devices are more commonly found in salons as the equipment is far less expensive.
 It is also far less effective than laser.
-The less powerful broad-beam of light targets everything in its path but is unable to reach and destroy the roots of deeper hairs, therefore requiring more treatments, and achieving less effect.
-It is generally only suitable for fairer skin and, in the hands of an unqualified operator, can damage darker skin tones.
+The less powerful broad beam of light targets everything in its path but is unable to reach and destroy the roots of deeper hairs, therefore requiring more treatments, and achieving less effect.
+The treated hair will remain in situ for a short length of time before eventually being naturally expelled by the skin.
+It is generally only suitable for fairer skin and can damage darker skin tones.